RossTate/stack-switching/proposals/fibers/Explainer.md

 fiber are not accessible other than by normal operations.

-In addition to the frames and local variables, it is important to know whether a fiber is suspendable or not.
+In addition to the frames and local variables, it is important to know whether a fiber is resumable or not.
 In essence, only fibers that have been explicitly suspended may be resumed, and only fibers that are either currently executing or have resumed computations that are executing may be suspended.

-In general, validating that a suspended fiber may be resumed is a constant time operation but validating that an executing fiber may be suspended involves examining the chain of fiber resumptions.
+In general, validating that a suspended fiber may be resumed is a constant-time operation but validating that an executing fiber may be suspended involves examining the chain of fiber resumptions.
+In practice, for applications conforming to the recommended resume/switch/suspend usage model (discussed below), that validation will also be constant-time.

 Even though a fiber may be referenced after it has completed, such references are not usable and the referenced fibers are asserted to be _moribund_[^b].
 Any